 In the State of Nevada, motorcycle riders are required to undergo extensive training and certification in order to share the road with car and truck drivers.
 Unfortunately, not every driver is guaranteed to be as attentive, which often means that riders can take some serious injuries on the road.
 They deserve the help of a qualified attorney when faced with crippling expenses and terrible pain due to an accident.

 A 2011 report by the Governor’s Highway Safety Association found that, while motorcycle accidents have gone down briefly in recent years, the overall trend hasn’t changed much.
 This report also noted the 13% drop-off in the number of riders who went without a helmet, which drastically heightens their risk of being seriously injured or killed in a motor vehicle collision.

-In 2011, there were seven auto accident fatalities in Henderson and 23 such fatalities in Las Vegas.
+In 2011, there were seven auto accident fatalities in Henderson and 23 such fatalities in Henderson.
 While the percentage of these accidents which involve motorcycle riders has gone down in recent years, motorcycle accidents in general still make up a large fraction of auto accident injuries and fatalities, in general, both in Nevada and across the country.

 Frequently Asked Questions about Motorcycle Accidents

 1. What are the most common causes for a motorcycle accident?

 According to the Nevada Department of Transportation (NDOT), more than 3,000 auto accidents occur in the state every year due to one driver’s inattention or carelessness behind the wheel.
 In most cases, this does not involve driving while intoxicated.
 It can be a simple matter of driving too fast to pay attention to others on the road or losing focus by talking or texting on their phones.